 We invite you to browse our web site to learn about the various County offices and the services Sheridan County, Nebraska offers its citizens.
 Courthouse hours are from 8:00 - 4:30, Monday - Thursday and 8:00 - 1:00 on Friday, except on holidays.

 By land area, Sheridan County is the fourth largest county in the State.
 It is 36 miles wide by 69 miles long.
 According to the U.S. Census Bureau, the county has a total area of 2,470 square miles.
-The population of Sheridan County in 2010 was 5,469.
-The economy is based mainly on Agriculture.
+The population of Sheridan County in 2020 was 5127.
+The economy is primarily Agricultural.

-The southern portion is sandhill range land while the north contains pine covered hills.
-Depending upon water from the Box Butte Reservoir, Mirage Flats Irrigation District is located south of Hay Springs.
+The southern portion is sandhills range land while the north contains pine covered hills.
+The Mirage Flats Irrigation District south of Hay Springs is irrigated by water from the Box Butte Reservoir.
 There is considerable farming, both dry land and pump irrigated, either side of US Highway 20.

-There are four incorporated towns within the County of Sheridan.
-They include the County Seat of Rushville (population 850), Gordon (population 1612), Hay Springs (population 570), and Clinton (population 41).
+There are four incorporated communities in Sheridan County.
+They include the County Seat of Rushville (population 816), Gordon (population 1504), Hay Springs (population 599), and Clinton (population 38).
 There are also five unincorporated villages within the county's boundaries.
 They are Antioch, Bingham, Ellsworth, Lakeside, and Whiteclay.